Introduction

 Concluding remarks

 The most striking result of the many improvements is that the OM-1 makes it possible to take photographs of excellent technical quality under conditions that earlier MFT or FF cameras could not.
 In addition, it makes it possible to take photographs with a lot more freedom as the image stabilization is so effective and the different computational modes cater for various special situations.
-With a much better EVF and even better ergonomics that the already excellent ergonomics of the E-M1 series cameras the OM-1 is a camera I have bonded to very quickly.
+With a much better EVF and even better ergonomics that the already excellent ergonomics of the E-M1 series cameras.
+The OM-1 is a camera I have bonded to very quickly.

 Learning how to effectively use the many features and settings of the OM-1 takes time and practice, but all in all the increase in the number of “hits” per session has been in my experience incredibly large.
 The user interface plays also a key role as adjusting settings on-the-go without taking the eye away from the EVF works very well.
-After more than a year I am still learning new tricks that the OM-1 is capable of, but by now most of the settings for the types of photographs I routinely take have become automatic for me.
+After more than a two years and several firmware updates I am still learning new tricks that the OM-1 is capable of, but by now most of the settings for the types of photographs I routinely take have become automatic for me.
 I still have things to explore, as the features of the OM-1 camera facilitate many new to me uses and approaches.

 I do not think the OM-1 is a camera for occasional use, it is a very powerful piece of equipment offering many possibilities.
 It is a camera that can adapt to many situations and types of photography, not by some magical automation, but instead by empowering the photographer to control how the camera behaves.
 This is true not only in relation to functioning, but also with respect to the user interface.